 This baking mat also serves as a template for fun chocolate or glaze decorations.

 It also has a printed conversion table which makes baking with all kinds of recipes and measures found on the internet a literal piece of cake!

 The product range DRÖMMAR is, among other things, a series of cookie cutters of all sizes.
 They are high enough to cut layers of sponge cake for small layer cakes (see example below).

 Examples of what you can make with my cookie cutters DRÖMMAR.

-I've always thought that traditional muffin paper cups aren't festive enough, that's why my DRÖMMAR paper cups are higher and slimmer and are all dressed up!
+I've always thought that traditional muffin paper cups aren't festive enough.
+That's why my DRÖMMAR paper cups are higher, slimmer, and all dressed up!

 Washable, reusable cake or cookie doilies that won't let you down even if glaze, cream or jam accidents happen

 Their sturdiness also makes it simpler to move a cake from one place to another.